 - 1. Campuses should endeavor to make extensive information available to students and faculty regarding the factors that affect textbook purchase/rental prices and the prices paid when students sell used books back to the store.
-This might incorporate efforts already underway at some campuses, including: - a. extensive campaigns to inform faculty of alternatives, such as digitized materials licensed for campus use or the potential for adoption of electronic textbooks; - b. establishing a deadline for faculty to turn in book orders on time to ensure that books can be ordered in time to take advantage of discounts and low cost shipping alternatives; - c. encouraging faculty to carefully consider the additional textbook costs associated with bundled materials or new editions with minimal new information (therefore, perhaps continuing to use an older edition or an unbundled option so more used texts are available); - d. working with departmental assistants to facilitate timely orders of textbooks by faculty members and/or developing multiple strategies to promote timely textbook adoptions through such mechanisms as websites, email, phone, fax, and on-site orders; and - e. documenting and disseminating information regarding the successful financial outcomes for students based on the measures that have been implemented. - 2.
-Campuses should also consider forming collaborative committees of bookstore staff, faculty and students to examine campus policies, create strategies for sharing of information related to textbook costs, and promote best practices regarding textbook adoptions, orders, purchases and rentals. - 3.
+This might incorporate efforts already underway at some campuses, including: - a. extensive campaigns to inform faculty of alternatives, such as digitized materials licensed for campus use or the potential for adoption of electronic textbooks; - b. providing incentives for faculty to turn in book orders on time and providing them with information that explains how late book orders increase the prices of textbooks to their students; - c. encouraging faculty to carefully consider the additional textbook costs associated with bundled materials or new editions with minimal new information (therefore perhaps continuing to use an older edition or an unbundled option so more used texts are available); - d. working with departmental assistants to facilitate timely orders of textbooks by faculty members and/or developing multiple strategies to promote timely textbook adoptions through such mechanisms as websites, email, phone, fax, and on-site orders; and - e. documenting and disseminating information regarding the successful financial outcomes for students based on the measures that have been implemented. - 2.
+Campuses should also consider forming collaborative committees of bookstore staff, faculty and students to examine campus policies, create strategies for sharing of information related to textbook costs and promote best practices regarding textbook adoptions, orders, purchases and rentals. - 3.
 Each campus should have a policy to address potential conflicts of interest in the use of faculty-authored books or sales of desk copies. - 4.
-Financial aid offices on each campus should regularly review average textbook costs on their campus in order to ensure that the budget included in financial aid packages for textbooks is realistic. - 5.
+Financial aid offices on each campus should regularly review average textbooks costs on their campus in order to ensure that the budget included in financial aid packages for textbooks is realistic. - 5.
 Faculty members should clearly communicate to their students regarding required versus "recommended" texts, and should endeavor to put texts on reserve in the campus library so as to increase options that are available to students.
 Campus libraries should provide faculty with timely and clear information regarding policies for putting materials on reserve so that they will be available to students when needed for coursework.